totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.appendix.rst

 In ``<docker name>`` you need to call the same name defined in the build process.

-Here we use the ``.env`` file that simulates the injection of enviroment variables.
+Here we use the ``.env`` file that simulates the injection of environment variables.

 In the real scenario this process happens when we Run a process in a